avatar

 Yuanlong Zhou

-Ex-AS Intern @ Amazon | GSoC 2024 Contributor | AIGC/CV/CG | Full Stack | Engineer the world with unbounded creativity.
+AS/SDE Intern @ Amazon | GSoC 2024 Contributor | AIGC/CV/CG | Full Stack | AI Researcher & Engineer | Empower life by creativity.

 A Billiard Ball Simulation Game with Adaptive AI Opponent and Genetic Algorithm Optimization